babycastles/Babycastles-Academy/workshops/3d-worlds-in-blender.md

 In the very top left: Render > Render Image

 Once you have a render: Image > Save to export it

+### Support

+This program is supported, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council.
+And by Babycastles members.
+Thank you.